Knitschi/CPFCMake/documentation/APIDocModules.rst

 ^^^^^^^^^^^^^^^

 A relative path to the directory that holds the :code:`conf.py` file that configures your sphinx project.
-When not given, the source directory of the package is used.
+When not given, the source directory of the package-component is used.

 OTHER_FILES
 ^^^^^^^^^^^